ry4npw/dragonrealms-dobby/README.md

 ### Scripting

-Right now dobby supports StormFront (.sf) scripts that are in your Documents/dobby/ folder.
-The goal is to finish the full support of these scripts first.
-Dobby is not limited to one script at a time, but executing too many scripts could cause unexpected behavior with MATCHWAIT and RT issues, this is the scripter's issue to deal with.
+Dobby supports StormFront (.sf) scripts that are in your Documents/dobby/ folder.
+The goal is to finish the full support of StormFront scripts first, then I will create a Genie interpreter that will work with a flat file for global variables.
+Dobby is not limited to running just one or two script at a time, but executing too many scripts could cause unexpected behavior with RT issues and competion for sending commands, this is the scripter/user's issue to deal with.

 Dobby uses a command queue to send all dobby-generated commands (user input is still passed through to the server immediately).
 The command queue is a FIFO queue that automatically WAITs between commands and for roundtime.
 If a command fails because of type ahead or roundtime conditions, it generally will retry that command again.
 If your script is dependent on a command to be executed within a certain amount of time and the CommandQueue is waiting on a long RT from some other action, your script may fail.